 - Ohio has not affiliated with any existing compact (HB 122).

-- Ohio does not allow domestic surplus lines insurers in the state.
+- Ohio enacted legislation in 2019 that does allow domestic surplus lines insurers in the state.

 Eligibility and Filing Requirements (Alien Insurers Only):

 Alien insurers must be on the Quarterly Listing of Alien Insurers maintained by the NAIC § 3905.33(A)(2).

 A surplus lines broker may not place coverage with a nonadmitted insurer unless, at the time of placement, the nonadmitted insurer: